 Men’s jewelry is essentially a style conundrum.
 In terms of flashiness and opulence, it’s not even close to women’s, but even when minimal, it’s rarely essential – save for a few pieces.

 This post may have affiliate links, meaning we earn a small commission on purchases through the links (at no extra cost to you).
 This does not change our opinion but does help support the site.
 Thank you!

 On the other hand, beyond ties and pocket squares, items like bracelets and watches give your ensemble a new dimension and open up opportunities to show your personality just a little.

-As a baseline, avoid multiple accessories, and go for minimal over anything bedazzled.
-On top of this, realize that, aside from a couple of classics, that extra bracelet or earring might give others the wrong idea – that you’re too youthful and not serious, rather than being a focused, mature professional.
+As a baseline, avoid multiple accessories and go for minimal over anything bedazzled.
+On top of this, realize that, aside from a couple of classics, that extra bracelet or earring might give others the idea that you’re too youthful and not serious, rather than being a focused, mature professional.

 One, match your metals: Specifically, never wear gold and silver together, and think about how the metal flatters everything else you’re wearing.
 With this in mind, gold comes off as bright and warm, copper looks orangey, and, for something neutral, chrome, silver, and stainless steel pretty much match everything.

 So, with this as your foundation, where should you begin with men’s jewelry?

 5 Best Men’s Jewelry Essential for Every Man

 1. Why Every Man Should Have A Stylish Watch (or Two)

 With smartphones, wearing a watch isn’t as common as it used to be.
 But, the perfect timepiece can finish off your look with a bold dash of sophistication – assuming you have the right one, that is.